 We’re as close to saying yes as we can … but the map doesn’t show any official decisions we’ve made.
 We’re still going to watch things right up until the moment of departure (and of course, throughout the semester while you’re there as well!).
 So it’s a tentative yes.

 This pandemic has been fluid.
 We’ve seen countries who have done very well at minimizing the spread of the virus have another outbreak (and then work quickly to contain it again).
 We’re never done evaluating things.
 We’re actively watching how our countries are doing every day and it’s been a huge focus for us since March.
-Countries are marked Green because if all goes as expected, we’ll be able to send those ILP groups out right on schedule for a Fall 2020 semester.
+Countries are marked Green because if all goes as expected, we’ll be able to send those ILP groups out right on schedule for a Spring 2021 semester.
 (Yeah, you can go ahead and do a happy dance!)

 Countries can change from Blue to Green overnight and even from Yellow to Green in a matter of days.
 Because things can change so quickly, we’ll be making weekly updates to this page (and we’re hopeful we will have lots of changes to make — there are lots of signs that travel is opening up again).